-- The Company has increased its spending in advertising and promotion to create awareness in the brand identity which will allow for increased consumer awareness in the products once commercialized. - Amortization expenses rose with the capital expenditures required for the build out of the facility. - Consulting fees increased as more consultants were added for increased corporate and commercial activities. - The Company experienced a loss on investments due to a decline in the market value of the minor stake held in Nova Mentis (CSE:NOVA). - Office, general and administrative increased due to continued increase in corporate and commercial activity.
-This was offset by expenses reclassified during the year to better reflect the appropriateness of the expenses incurred. - Professional fees consist of legal, audit, and certain consulting fees which increased during the year as more costs were related to increased disclosures needed from being a public company.
-The fees have been reclassified in the prior year to better reflect the appropriateness of the expenses incurred. - Shareholder communications and marketing costs relate to shareholder relations.
-This was primarily due to increased spending on marketing for increased corporate and commercial activities. - Transfer agent and listing fees relate to continued maintenance, issuer, and listing fees due to Glow becoming public in March 2021. - Wage and salary expenses relate to the corporate employee contracts in place.
+• The Company has increased its spending in advertising and promotion to create awareness in the brand identity which will allow for increased consumer awareness in the products once commercialized.

+- Amortization expenses rose with the capital expenditures required for the build out of the facility. - Consulting fees decreased as fewer consultants were required for corporate and commercial activities. - Insurance expenses increased as the company needed added coverage for the production facility. - The Company experienced a loss on investments due to a decline in the market value of the minor stake held in Nova Mentis (CSE:NOVA). - Occupancy costs consist of monthly rent and utility expenses of the production facility. - Office, general and administrative decreased slightly due to fewer purchases of general office expenses as compared to the same period last year. - Professional fees consist of legal, audit, and certain consulting fees which decreased significantly when compared to the same period last year.
+These costs were higher in the prior year due to legal and professional fees associated with taking the company public. - Transfer agent and listing fees relate to continued maintenance, issuer, and listing fees due to Glow becoming public in March 2021. - Wage and salary expenses relate to the corporate employee contracts in place which where higher due to an increase in headcount. - Shareholder communications and marketing costs relate to shareholder relations.
+This was primarily due to increased spending on marketing for increased corporate and commercial activities.